The PCCA Application and Audition Process

 Prepare two contrasting selections from memory.
 Pieces should be from the four major periods of piano literature (Baroque, Classical, Romantic and Contemporary).
 Pieces can be chosen from these collections: “First Lesson in Bach” – Schirmer Edition, “Sonatina Album” – Schirmer Ed., “Preludes” by Chopin, “Album for the Young” by Schumann, “24 Pieces for Children” Opus 39 by Kabalevsky, or “Progressive Pieces, Op.
 100” by Burgmüller.
 More advanced pieces are also welcome.
 Bring your sheet music with measures numbered.

-If you have difficulty obtaining an appropriate audition music or have any other questions about the audition, please contact Andre Dubas at email@example.com.
+If you have any questions about the PCCA instrumental audition, please contact Ann Adair at email@example.com.

-Vocal Music*Auditions will be held live through Zoom*The Vocal Music audition will include an interview with the student as well as the following audition performance:
+NOTE: If your 8th grade student is accepted to All-State or Pinellas All-County Choir, they will be offered acceptance to PCCA without audition!The Vocal Music audition will include an interview with the student as well as the following audition performance:

 One prepared selection is required for the audition.
 This selection should be an art song, folk song, sacred song or spiritual.
 If you are participating in FVA Solo and Ensemble MPA, we encourage you to use this song for your audition.
 Songs may be in a foreign language, but it is not required.